hbkworld/streaming-spec/axes.md

 ### Statistics Alternative 2

-This alternative describes the same as the [statistics example](#Statistics) but puts everything into a known complex value type statistics. there is only one axis and no signal group.
+This alternative describes the same as the [statistics example](#Statistics) but puts everything into a known [complex value type  histogram](#Histogram). there is only one axis and no signal group.

 ~~~~ {.javascript}
 {